josephbaria24/josephbaria24/README.md

 - 👋 Hi, I’m Joseph Baria
 - 👀 I’m interested in exploring web and app development
-- 🌱 I’m currently learning app dev
+- 🌱 Web/mobile app dev
 - 📫 How to reach me: josephbaria89@gmail.com
 - ⚡ Fun fact: there are so many facts about me, but aren't funny frfr